Bank of England steps up fight against cyber crime

 The Bank said the new framework differs from existing security testing at banks because it uses real threat intelligence and focuses on the more sophisticated and persistent attacks on critical systems and essential services.

-The framework was set up last month but was not publicly announced until Tuesday.
-Participation is voluntary, but Gracie expects take-up to be significant.
+The framework was launched last month but was not publicly announced until Tuesday.
+Participation is voluntary but Gracie expects take-up to be significant.

 "Cyber risk is not just for technology specialists," he said.
 "This is part of a broader issue of how organisations defend themselves against attack."

-"The UK's ability to deal with such attacks will determine how it is viewed globally in terms of investment and its position as a worldwide leader in financial services," Wingfield said.

-The new testing framework was developed with UK cyber intelligence company Digital Shadows.

-Cyber attacks have increased in recent years, with criminals, extortionists and hacktivists - politically motivated hackers - attempting to infiltrate systems or just disrupt operations, often through distributed denial of service attacks that bombard websites with traffic.
+There have been an increasing number of cyber attacks in recent years, with criminals, extortionists and hacktivists - politically motivated hackers - attempting to infiltrate systems or just disrupt operations, often through distributed denial of service (DDoS) attacks that bombard websites with traffic.

-In December, state-backed Royal Bank of Scotland (RBS.L) said its platform was briefly attacked by hackers, causing problems for customers trying to get access to their accounts.
+In December, state-backed Royal Bank of Scotland said its platform was briefly attacked by hackers, causing problems for customers accessing accounts.

 One unidentified London-listed company incurred losses of 800 million pounds ($1.3 billion) in a cyber attack several years ago, according to British security services.

-(Reporting by Huw Jones; Additional reportng by Steve Slater; Editing by Larry King)
+(Reporting by Huw Jones; Additional reportng by Steve Slater; Editing by Catherine Evans)